ovh/docs/pages/cloud/dedicated/hyperv-network-HG-Scale/guide.en-ca.md

 In our example:

-- The public interfaces are `Ehernet 3` and `Ethernet 4`
+- The public interfaces are `Ehernet 3` and `Ethernet 4`.
-- The private interfaces are `Ethernet` and `Ethernet 2`
+- The private interfaces are `Ethernet` and `Ethernet 2`.

 > [!primary]
 >
 > Check that your configuration is similar.
 You can access information on MACs and public or private interfaces in your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca) or via the OVHcloud API.
 >

-Now go back to the Server Manager and go to `Local Server` and click on `Disabled` beside NIC Teaming.
+Now go back to the Server Manager, go to `Local Server` and click on `Disabled`{.action} besides NIC Teaming.

 ![NIC Teaming](images/nic_teaming_1.png){.thumbnail}

-On the following page right-click one of private interfaces identified earlier and click `Add to New Team`
+On the following page, right-click one of private interfaces identified earlier and click `Add to New Team`{.action}.

 ![NIC Teaming](images/nic_teaming_2.png){.thumbnail}

-Next, give your team a name, add the second interface to the team, then expand the Additional Properting and set "Teaming Mode" to `LACP`, and finally click `OK`.
+Next, give your team a name, add the second interface to the team, then expand the Additional Properties and set "Teaming Mode" to `LACP`, and finally click `OK`{.action}.

 #### Create the Virtual Switch in Hyper-VM

 We will need to create a virtual switch that will link our VMs to the Team that we created.

-First, open the Hyper-V Manager and click on `Virtual Switch Manager`
+First, open the Hyper-V Manager and click on `Virtual Switch Manager`{.action}.

 ![Create v-switch](images/create_vswitch_1.png){.thumbnail}

-On this page, make sure you have `External` selected and click `Create Virtual Switch`.
+On this page, make sure you have `External` selected and click `Create Virtual Switch`{.action}.

 ![Create v-switch](images/create_vswitch_2.png){.thumbnail}

-Now, give your switch a name, choose your new Team adapter , then click `Apply` and then `OK`
+Now, give your switch a name, choose your new Team adapter , then click `Apply`{.action} and then `OK`{.action}.

 ![Create v-switch](images/create_vswitch_3.png){.thumbnail}

-You are now ready to create your VM and configure the networking it.
+You are now ready to create your VM and configure the network for it.

 #### Configure a usable IP address